Attachment Theory in Relationships

 2 Anxious.
 People with this attachment style crave physical and emotional closeness.
 Because they fear they are not good enough, they often worry about being betrayed or left by their partner.
 Being pushed away by their partner can make these people more anxious and increase their clinginess.

 - Shift your belief: you are good enough.

-- Secure.
+4 Secure.
 People with this attachment style are comfortable with intimacy.
-They are reliable, trustworthy and consistent partners who know how to communicate expectations and respond to what their partner needs.
+They are reliable, trustworthy, and consistent partners who know how to communicate expectations and respond to what their partner needs.

 - Studies show secure attachment style indicates greater happiness and satisfaction in your relationships.

-Do you identify with an anxious or avoidant attachment style?
+Do you identify with an anxious, avoidant, or disorganized attachment style?
 Research today shows that you are not cemented into that attachment style for life.

 You can make a conscious effort to have a secure attachment style.
 They are not necessarily set in stone.

-If you are anxious or avoidant, you can take steps to have more fulfilling relationships and move towards a secure attachment style with greater fulfillment in your relationships.
+If you are anxious, avoidant, or disorganized, you can take steps to have more fulfilling relationships and move towards a secure attachment style with greater fulfillment in your relationships.

 Consider these steps for more fulfilling relationships: